Northtoto/allobricolage/replit.md

 ## Overview

 AlloBricolage is an AI-native marketplace platform connecting clients with handyman technicians in Morocco.
-The platform leverages 47 AI models to provide intelligent job matching, automated cost estimation, and dynamic pricing.
-Unlike traditional marketplace platforms that use AI as a support tool, AlloBricolage's core business logic is driven entirely by AI decision-making, from natural language job description parsing to technician matching algorithms.
+The platform provides intelligent job matching, automated cost estimation, and dynamic pricing using Google Gemini and OpenAI models.
+The core business logic is driven by AI decision-making, from natural language job description parsing to technician matching algorithms.

 The platform supports bilingual operations (French and Arabic with RTL support) and focuses on 10 primary handyman services across major Moroccan cities including Casablanca, Rabat, Marrakech, and others.